bodleian/image-processing/README.rst

 Development and Testing
 ----------------------

+You can use requirements.txt to set up a Python virtual environment for development.

 We run a subset of our unit tests on Python versions 3.7+ using Github Actions.
 Tests that require Kakadu installation are skipped, as we can no longer access a demo version of Kakadu in a public repository.
 Any changes should be tested locally, with Kakadu installed, rather than relying on the CI testing alone.